sewatu999/trucker-knows/feedback.md

 ### Areas for Growth:

 -   There is a brief summary of the game in the README.md as well as wire-frame images in the repo, but nothing else is covered in the documentation of how the project was planned and created.

+## Hard Requirements

+- [x] The project is deployed to GitHub Pages or a custom domain
+- [ ] The application renders in the browser and runs without errors
+- [ ] The repo has a README that adequately documents the project